shazChaudhry/terraform-aws-privateLink/README.md

 # Work in progress
-Keep your network traffic within the AWS network; between 2 VPCs and from a VPC and S3
+Keep your network traffic within the AWS network; between 2 VPCs and from a VPC and S3.
+This is all achieved by using private links

 ## Prerequisites